SeldonIO/seldon-core/docs/source/contents/cli/index.md

 ### Inference Service

-For a default install into the `seldon-mesh` namespace if you have exposed the inference svc as a loadbalancer you will find it at:
+For a default install into the `seldon-mesh` namespace if you have exposed the inference `svc` as a loadbalancer you will find it at:

 ```
 kubectl get svc seldon-mesh -n seldon-mesh -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-So use above ip at port 80:
+Use above IP at port 80:

 ```
 export SELDON_INFER_HOST=<ip>:80